Darlington Brick Train

 Mr Cyril Cooke

-The current Branch President he was awarded Honour Membership for his 30 years service as Branch Secretary and enthusiastic involvement in all aspects of the Branch and the Royal Signals Association.
+Past Branch President, was awarded Honour Membership for his 30 years service as Branch Secretary and enthusiastic involvement in all aspects of the Branch and the Royal Signals Association.

 Mr Fred Alexander BEM